 🏖️ Type: Pebbled

-This Split beach is situated in the stunning bay of the Radisson Blu Resort Split.
-It is truly a pristine stretch of coastline, boasting breathtaking views and immaculate surroundings, all maintained with the utmost care by the hotel.
+This Split beach is situated in the stunning bay of the Radisson Blu Resort, one of the best hotels in Split on the beach.
+It is truly a stunning stretch of coastline, boasting breathtaking views and immaculate surroundings, all maintained with the utmost care by the hotel.

-Whether you choose to simply lay back and unwind on the beach or take advantage of the hotel’s offerings, Radisson Beach promises an idyllic setting for a day of relaxation and enjoyment.
+Whether you choose to simply lay back and unwind on the beach or take advantage of the hotel’s amenities, Radisson Beach promises an idyllic setting for a day of relaxation and enjoyment.

 If you’re feeling up to it, you could walk the 3km from the Old Town, or take a 10-minute Uber ride to the beach.